 By Deborah K. Anderson

-Deborah has written for Focus on the Family, Chicken Soup for the Soul, and numerous other publications.
+In 2000, Deborah K. Anderson left the medical field to care for her elderly mother.
+Soon after, she began writing.
+She has written for Focus on the Family, Chicken Soup for the Soul, and numerous other publications.
 She is a member of TWV, ACFW, CWG, SCBWI, and FCW.
-She recently completed a supernatural suspense novel for young adults.
-You can contact Deborah at: DAnderson955@aol.com.
-Visit her blog at: www.deborahkanderson.com.
+Married 30 years, Deborah and her husband enjoy country living in the Midwest.
+She also spends her time rescuing cats, reading novels, and taking nature walks.
+Deborah recently completed her first Christian supernatural suspense novel.